0xa1a6b3b0/extended-relativity/theory.md

 **What is established:**
 - The conceptual unification
 - The boundary field equation □b = κρ_s
-- Recovery of Newtonian gravity and weak-field Schwarzschild metric
+- Recovery of Newtonian gravity and weak-field Schwarzschild g₀₀
-- Full 10-component tensor structure (from embedded surface geometry)
+- Full tensor structure via economy → Einstein equation (Section N)
-- Gravitational wave polarizations (from transverse profile of b)
 - Scale-dependent dimensionality (more dimensions resolved at lower boundary)

+**What is suggestive but requires more work:**
+- The 5D embedding picture (Gauss equation approach has limitations)
+- Gravitational wave polarizations from transverse b profile (needs verification against linearized GR)

 **What is postulated:** One swap = ℏ.
 The prime encoding claim (argued but not proven).